 This is a really, really, really long piece.
 There's no TL;DR version.
-That's because a content audit has a lot of steps.
-I've tried to break them down and explain each one, so that a writer who knows their way around a computer or a marketing geek who knows how to write can take this and do a complete audit.
+That's because content marketing has a lot of steps.
+I’ve tried to focus on the planning, break it down and explain those steps, so that a writer who knows their way around a computer or a marketing geek who knows how to write can take this and kick things off within their organization.
+And hey, if you’ve got other things to do and don’t have time to read something this long, maybe you should hire us to handle your content marketing.

 #1 is the most mechanically-involved task, because you have to grab a lot of data and mush it all together. #2 is the shortest. #3 and 4 are the most demanding (for me, anyway) because I have to suss out impossible-to-automate marketing stuff that’s essential to success.